 Remember in our previous post that we measure dogs on a 9-point scoring system (Purina Body Condition Score).
 At Prairie Side Veterinary Hospital and Franksville Veterinary Clinic, we measure each patient when they come in.

 If they are overweight (or the body condition score is greater than 5), we need to decrease the amount fed.
-Additional, being overweight means that they carry too much fat.
+Additionally, being overweight means that they carry too much fat.
 Fat is active and actually will suppress metabolism.
 So, just to maintain an overweight dog’s current weight, we need to feed less.
 To get them to lose weight and obtain that perfect number 5, we need to feed even less.

 Spayed or Neutered